-- Remark 1.64 (i) The following necessary and sufficient condition generalizes and is weaker than the two sufficient conditions given in Proposition 1.63: every trajectory of system (1.5.6) is asymptotically convergent if and only if all sinks of the condensation digraph of G(F) are aperiodic subgraphs of G(F).
-We refer the interested reader to Exercise E1.8 for the notion of condensation digraph and to Chapter 8 of [Meyer, 2001] for the proof of this statement and for the related notion of ergodic classes of a Markov chain. - (ii) Without introducing any trajectory w, the result of the proposition can be equivalently stated by saying that
+- (i) The following necessary and sufficient condition generalizes and is weaker than the two sufficient conditions given in Proposition 1.68: every trajectory of system (1.6.6) is asymptotically convergent if and only if all sinks of the condensation digraph of G(F) are aperiodic subgraphs of G(F).
+We refer the interested reader to Meyer (2001, Chapter 8) for the proof of this statement and for the related notion of ergodic classes of a Markov chain.
+Also, we refer the interested reader to Exercise E1.13 for the notion of condensation digraph. - (ii) Without introducing any trajectory w, the result of the proposition can be equivalently stated by saying that